top of page

 Then we can align the next springtime feast of Unleavened Bread with the Anabaptist movement (1527) that also arose in the Reformation.
 They refused to baptize infants, but required a person’s conscious choice for that rite to be valid (Rom 6:4).
 Most Christian groups now accept this idea.

 When Israel made its hasty, unleavened bread to leave Egypt (Exod 12:8) and then crossed the Red Sea (Exod 14), Paul said they were “baptized into Moses” (1Cor 10:2).
-Jesus fulfilled the symbols of this feast when he was removed from the cross as the sin offering (Hebrews 10:4-10) and buried outside the city (Heb 13:12, Matt 27:57-60) just as the yearly Jewish feast removes leaven (Exo 12:15) a picture of sin, from the household.
+Jesus fulfilled the symbols of this feast when he was removed from the cross as the sin offering (Hebrews 10:4-10) and buried outside the city (Heb 13:12, Matt 27:57-60) just as the yearly Jewish feast removes and buries leaven (Exo 12:15) a picture of sin, from the household.

 After the Anabaptists, we note scripture links the third Feast of First Fruits to Christ rising from the dead, because He was “the first fruits of them that slept” (1Cor 15:20).
 This conforms to the Methodist/Holiness movement (1738), because while we were “. . . buried with Him through baptism into death” we can now “. . . walk habitually in newness of life [abandoning our old ways]” (Rom 6:4 Amplified).
 This means after we accept Christ as our savior, and are baptized, we need to live a holy life.